-Regarding photography, talent has always been confused with subject appeal.
+Regarding photography, compelling subject has always been confused with artistic talent.

-If Diane Arbus had shot #nofilter #mountains, her camera skill wouldn’t have held the interest of those who respond to mountain pics by instantly falling asleep.
-She is recognized and loved for who and what she chose to photograph.
-Subject.
+If Diane Arbus had shot #nofilter #mountain pictures, her camera skill wouldn’t have caught the interest of those who respond to mountain pics by falling asleep.

-The document photographer is a presenter of theme.
+The document photographer is presenter of a theme.
 Is there such a thing as a “good eye” anymore?
-Absolutely unnecessary.
-That’s what phone cameras and photoshop are for.
+Yes, but it isn’t required.
+That’s what photoshop is for.

-5. Black and white used to define superior photography.
+(Black and white used to be a requirement for superior photography.
 Imagine promoting the idea that black and white is anything more than two color choices.
-RGB is a revolution Carveth is so very happy to support.
+RGB is a revolution Carveth is so very happy to endorse.)

-Here is some gorgeous photo art by photoartist Mark Yankus:
+Here is some gorgeous photo art by photographer Mark Yankus: